Introduction

 2D representations of molecular structures, whether as skeletal formulas or as SMILES, tend to omit hydrogens.
 Instead, the number of hydrogen atoms is inferred from the atomic valencies, especially those of the carbons.
 Any of the following three structures can be provided as a Molfile for the acrylamide molecule:

 Where hydrogens are suppressed (not drawn out as separate atoms with a bond), their NMR parameters are specified through assignment to the respective skeletal atom.
-In the leftmost of the three structures shown above, it would be not possible to assign different parameters to the two protons in the CH2 group.
+In the leftmost of the three structures shown above, it would not be possible to assign different parameters to the two protons in the CH2 group.
 Instead, one of the two other structures shown above could be used to specify different parameters for those protons.

-The only restriction with regards to hydrogens is that any skeletal atom can be connected either to suppressed or to stand-alone hydrogens, but not to a mixture of both.
+The only restriction with regard to hydrogens is that any skeletal atom can be connected either to suppressed or to stand-alone hydrogens, but not to a mixture of both.
 Thus, the following two structures would be rejected during input parsing:

 The structure to the left mixes a non-suppressed hydrogen with a suppressed "implicit" hydrogen (CH) on the carbon atom; the structure to the right mixes a non-suppressed hydrogen with a suppressed "explicit" hydrogen (NH) on the nitrogen atom.